 To complete the certificate, leaders must take six of eight courses.

 Required courses: Aligning Work With Strategy, Making Sense of Complexity

-Elective Courses: Influencing Without Authority, Building Effective Teams, Design Thinking for Results, Managing Critical Relationships, Delivering Business Value, Driving and Influencing Change
+Elective Courses (complete four of the six) : Influencing Without Authority, Building Effective Teams, Design Thinking for Results, Managing Critical Relationships, Delivering Business Value, Driving and Influencing Change

 Read a post from Managing Director Ed Barrows on why Strategic Alignment Demands New Skills today.